Roger Sloman

-Roger Sloman (born 19 May 1946) is an English actor known for his work in theatre, film, and television.
+Roger Sloman (born 19 May 1946) is an English actor known for his work in theatre, film and television.

 Early life and education

 He grew up and was educated in South East London.
 He trained to be a teacher and then went to East 15 acting school between 1967 and 1970.

 Career

-He started work at the Everyman Theatre in Liverpool, followed by spells in theatre in Nottingham, Birmingham and Sheffield.
+He started work at the Everyman Theatre in Liverpool, followed by theatre work in Nottingham, Birmingham and Sheffield.
 He toured England and Scotland with the 7:84 theatre company and the Royal Shakespeare Company.